-The basic daily fee is a daily living expense paid by all residents of aged care centres in accordance with the Aged Care Act 1997.
+The basic daily fee is a daily living expense paid by all residents of residential aged care facilities in accordance with the Aged Care Act 1997.
 This is a contribution to the provision of care and accommodation per day and in accordance with the rates set by the Federal Government.

-In addition to the basic daily fee, if the resident has been assessed by the Federal Government as having the financial means, an additional meanstested care fee is payable by the resident.
+In addition to the basic daily fee, if the resident has been assessed by the Federal Government as having the financial means, an additional means-tested care fee is payable by the resident.
 This is calculated on a daily basis and invoiced along with the basic daily fee.